MeIidon/BackpropagationBrigade/README.md

 ### Preparing data for train, final output: train, validation and test inputs and outputs.

-Running  in trainer folder `python src/dataset_loader.py` performs data loading and preparation for train.
+Running   `python trainer/tanitas.ipynb` performs data loading and preparation for train.
-Running  in trainer folder `python src/main.py` to train model.
-To get final output running `python src/prediction.py`.

-##Visualization

-Running in trainer folder `python src/metrics.py` to get confusion matrix.